gr36/gregmorris.co.uk/README.md

 A visually aesthetic theme designed for creative professionals.
 Showcase your works with minimal style and presentation.
 Completely free and fully responsive, released under the MIT license.

+Edited by Greg Morris for personal use in a close repo

 **Demo: https://edge.ghost.io**

 &nbsp;